Sunday’s NFL Transactions | Federal News Network

 PITTSBURGH STEELERS — Signed RB Trey Edmunds, WR Tevin Jones, TE Kevin Rader, OL Patrick Morris, OL Derwin Grey, DB Marcus Allen, DB Trevon Mathis, LB Robert Spillane, and DL Henry Mondeaux to the practice squad.
 Signed TE Christian Scotland-Williamson to the international practice squad.

-SAN FRANCISCO 49ERS — Signed LB Demetrius Flannigan-Fowles, DL Kevin Givens, S Marcell Harris, TE Daniel Helm, WR Malik Henry, LB Elijah Lee, G Ross Reynolds, DL Jeremiah Valoaga and RB Jeff Wilson Jr. to the practic squad.
+SAN FRANCISCO 49ERS — Signed DB Antone Exum Jr. to a one-year contract.
+Placed DL Kentavius Street on IR.
+Signed LB Demetrius Flannigan-Fowles, DL Kevin Givens, S Marcell Harris, TE Daniel Helm, WR Malik Henry, LB Elijah Lee, G Ross Reynolds, DL Jeremiah Valoaga and RB Jeff Wilson Jr. to the practic squad.

 SEATTLE SEAHAWKS — Acquired LB Jadeveon Clowney from Houston for DE-LB Jacob Martin, DE Barkevious Mingo and a 2020 third-round draft pick.
 Re-signed QB Geno Smith.
 Signed WR Jazz Ferguson, WR Terry Wright, TE Jacob Hollister, CB Simeon Thomas, G Jordan Roos and OT Elijah Nkansah to the practice squad.